Honors Curriculum

 University Honors (UH) 300 Honors Special Topics: Interdisciplinary

 1-hour course.
+Letter Grade.
 Prerequisite(s): Members of the Honors Program in good standing and junior or senior status; students must have earned the required 3 hours of UH participation for freshmen and sophomores (UH 101, UH 201 or UH 202); and permission of Honors Program.
 The topic will vary and appeal to students from various disciplines.
 This course will provide upper-level Honors students the opportunity to draw on their educational experience and utilize their critical thinking skills in an interdisciplinary manner.
 May be repeated for a total of two credit hours.
 Students may not repeat the same course topic or theme.

 University Honors (UH) 439 Model Debate Team: Global Issues